The Blood Telegram: Nixon, Kissinger, and a Forgotten Genocide: Contents

 An excerpt from the telegram reads, "Our government has failed to denounce the suppression of democracy.
 Our government has failed to denounce atrocities....
 Our government has evidenced what many will consider moral bankruptcy...."

 Critical reception

 Dexter Filkins wrote in The New York Times, "Nixon and Kissinger spent the decades after leaving office burnishing their images as great statesmen.
 This book goes a long way in showing just how undeserved those reputations are."
-In 2014 it was the winner of the Lionel Gelber Prize and the Cundill Prize.
+In 2014 it was the winner of the Lionel Gelber Prize and the Cundill Prize in Historical Literature.
+It also won the 2013 Ramnath Goenka Excellence in Journalism Awards in the Non-Fiction Book category.